getreu/tp-note/docs/source/tp-note--manpage.md

 If the filename had been "`05_02-My file.txt`", it would rename it to "`05_02-'1.
 The Beginning--Note.txt`".

-Note: When the YAML front matter does not contain the optional '`sort_tag`' variable, _Tp-Note_ will never change a sort tag.
+Note: When the YAML front-matter does not contain the optional '`sort_tag`' variable, _Tp-Note_ will never change a sort tag.
 Nevertheless, it might change the rest of the filename!